Dean Harrison - Counselling Psychologist

 Deficiency Needs: The first level, which he called "deficiency needs," refers to the lower needs in the hierarchy (physiological, safety, belongingness, and esteem) that must be met before an individual can begin to self-actualise.

-Being Needs: The second level, which he called "being needs," refers to the need for self-actualisation and self-fulfillment.
+Being Needs: The second level, which he called "being needs," refers to the need for self-actualisation and self-fulfilment.
 It is the highest need in the hierarchy and is the ultimate goal of human development.

 First Fulfill Basic Needs (Physiological Needs) - Deficiency Needs

-In order for this process of personal growth and self-actualisation to occur, Maslow believed individuals must first fulfill basic needs.
+In order for this process of personal growth and self-actualisation to occur, Maslow believed individuals must first fulfil basic needs.
 These include physiological needs (e.g., food and water), safety (e.g., homeostasis), love/belonging (i.e., friendship and family) and esteem (i.e., a sense of competence).

 The Need for Safety